Aatem/Aatem/README.md

 *   🌍  I'm based in Moscow
 *   ✉️  You can contact me at [harchenkoart@gmail.com](mailto:harchenkoart@gmail.com)
-*   🧠  I'm learning Hexlet Python-developer
+*   🧠  I'm learning Hexlet Python-developer and QA Engineer
 *   🤝  I'm open to collaborating on interwsting projects

 ### Skills